qmasters-ltd/content/Packs/AzureKeyVault/Integrations/AzureKeyVault/README.md

-Use Key Vault to safeguard and manage cryptographic keys and secrets used by cloud applications and services This integration was integrated and tested with version xx of AzureKeyVault
+Use Key Vault to safeguard and manage cryptographic keys and secrets used by cloud applications and services.
+This integration was integrated and tested with version xx of AzureKeyVault

 ## Configure AzureKeyVault on Cortex XSOAR